ably/sdk-api-reference/descriptions.md

 ## class Auth

-The `Auth` object creates Ably `TokenRequest` objects with `createTokenRequest` or obtain Ably Tokens from Ably with `requestToken`, and then issue them to less trusted clients.
+The `Auth` object creates Ably `TokenRequest` objects with `createTokenRequest` or is used to obtain Ably Tokens from Ably with `requestToken`, and then issue them to less trusted clients.

 |  Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|